kevinlondon/kevinlondon.github.io/_drafts/advice-for-job-hunt.md

 * **[LeetCode](https://leetcode.com/)**: More online problems.

-If you picked up Cracking the Coding Interview, it has practice problems in it as well.
-I've never done more than 5-10 exercises in any one of these resources it can take a while to work through even one problem, so don't feel bad if you don't complete all the exercises.
+If you picked up Cracking the Coding Interview, it has practice problems in it too.
+It can take a while to work through even one problem, so don't feel bad if you don't complete all the exercises.
+I've never done more than 5-10 exercises in any one of these.

 # Interviews

-## Process
+Tech interviews usually don't vary much from place to place.
 Here's the most common process I've seen:

-1. Phone screen with recruiter (45 minutes) - likely
+1. Phone screen with recruiter (45 minutes)
 2. Technical phone screen (45 minutes to 1 hour)
 3. On-site technical interview (3 to 6 hours)
 4. On-site culture fit interview (2 to 3 hours) - less common
 5. Offer / negotiation
 7. Profit?

-The phone screen with a recruiter may or may not happen if you apply directly to the company.

 ## General Advice